Cultured meat: Chitin

 Chitin is nature's second most abundant polymer.
-It is found in the exoskeletons of crustaceans and fungi.
+It is found in the exoskeletons of arthropods and fungi.
 As cellular agriculture is attempting to end reliance on animals, chitin derived from fungi is of greater interest.
 It has mostly been studied by Pelling Group.
 Chitosan is derived from chitin in a process known as alkaline deacetylation (substituting out certain amino acid groups).
 The degree of this process determines the physical and chemical properties of the chitosan.
 Chitosan has antibacterial properties; in particular, it has bactericidal effects on planktonic bacteria and biofilms and a bacteria static effects on gram negative bacteria such as E. coli.
 This is important as it neutralizes potentially harmful compounds without using antibiotics, which many consumers avoid.
 Chitosan's resemblance to glycosaminoglycans and internal interactions between glycoproteins and proteoglycans make it highly biocompatible.
 It can easily blend with other polymers in order to select for more bioactive factors.
 One potential disadvantage of chitosan is that it degrades in the presence of lysozymes (naturally occurring enzymes).
 But, this can be resisted using deacetylation.
 This is not entirely negative, as the byproducts produced through degradation have anti-inflammatory and anti-bacterial properties.
 It is important to match the level that cells rely on the matrix for structure with degradation.